RoamGuru Roam Guru

 When to Go: The Autumn Argument

-September through November is Bristol at its best.
-The summer students have vanished.
-The Clifton posers have retreated to their parents' Cotswolds cottages.
+September through November is Bristol at its finest.
+The summer students have scattered back to their parents' suburbs.
+The Clifton posers have retreated to their Cotswolds cottages.
 The city breathes again.
-Morning mist rolls through the Avon Gorge.
-The trees in Leigh Woods turn the color of burnt toffee.
-And the cider—oh, the cider tastes like it was made for exactly this weather, which it was.

-Morning: The Bridge That Justifies the Train Fare (9:00 AM)
+The Bridge That Justifies the Trip

 Clifton Suspension Bridge (51.4552°N, -2.6279°W)

+The Paradise Loop (2.5 miles) is where you want to be for the colours.
+The purple waymarked trail is wheelchair accessible.
 October brings mushrooms—parasols, chicken of the woods, the occasional hallucinogenic liberty cap (don't).
-The National Trust runs fungi walks if you're curious.
-Book ahead.
+The National Trust runs fungi walks if you're curious; book ahead through their website.

 Entry: Free for National Trust members.
 Non-members pay £5 for parking at the main entrance.
 No café in autumn weekdays—bring a thermos.